yorojanine/School_District_Analysis/README.md

 **OBSERVATION:**<br>
 In the original analysis (in the module) - the following reflects the data for THS:
 ![](Resources/THS_replace_1.png)
-After scrubbing out the 9th graders (in the challenge) - the following reflects the data for THS:
+After scrubbing out the 9th graders & updating the denominator (in the challenge) - the following reflects the data for THS:
 ![](Resources/THS_replace_2.PNG)
 As you can see, the changes in Average Math Scores, Average Reading Scores, % of Passing Math,
 % of Passing Reading, % of Overall Passing (the last five values in respective order) barely changed by a tenth.
 As such, no matter how you cut the data and average these values, the variance is minimal.
+Similar to the district summary, when we're looking at scores by spending, size or type, we're not going to see much change since we're taking the averages of the entire district.
+Omitting the score of 461 students out of 39,170 students (entire district) won't really move the needle as much as looking at the data when it's 461 students out of 1,635 students (THS only).
 In addition, the way the data is formatted in the final output, and only reflecting up to the tenth digit, it's difficult to see that variance change.
 Resultantly, the data is assumed to have no change.

 ## Summary
 ---